Nature40/BatRack/docs/index.md

 BatRack is configured through a configuration file, which is loaded on startup.

 It can be accessed via file manager on the sd card in */boot/BatRack.conf* or via ssh on the running system.
-For ssh you have to use the command *ssh pi@169.254.0.1* over the wifi of BatRack and use the password *natur* When connected the file */boot/BatRack.conf* can be accessed via *nano /boot/BatRack.conf* and can be changed.
+For ssh you have to use the command *ssh pi@169.254.0.1* over the wifi of BatRack and use the password *natur*.
+When connected the file */boot/BatRack.conf* can be accessed via *nano /boot/BatRack.conf* and can be changed.
+The camera can be accessed over *169.254.0.1:81* or *169.254.0.1/camera* or by clicking on the camera unit in the control panel on *169.254.0.1*.
+We recorded video in 720p@30hz with the NoIR camera and in 1080p@30hz with the high quality camera.
+The all setting for the camera can be changed on the same address.

 ### Continous Operation Mode